wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 Debian
 ======

-To install the Elastic Stack components on Debian 8 or 9, you have to install the relevant packages after you've added the repositories.
+To install the Elastic Stack components on Debian 7 or higher versions, you have to install the relevant packages after you've added the repositories.

 .. note:: Root user privileges are necessary to execute all the commands described below.